mcascallares/esquiz/README.md

 # esquiz

 Minimal web application to generate poll/quiz using Elasticsearch as a backennd.
-It also provides a draw mechanism to pick a winner among all the correct answers.
+It also provides a draw mechanism (/draw endpoint) to pick a winner among all the correct answers.

 Access and response can be visualize using pre-built Kibana dashboards.